nibla/LearnTools/README.md

 If you want to add module, you have to
  * Add the condition in the learn.py
- * Add your module.py in the modules/ directory
+ * Add your module.py in the modules/ directory.
+ ** If you wan to add the rsync module, name your file rsync.py and you have to call the script like this : learn.py rsync